JonathanGrossman/mongodb_basics/02_node_crud.md

 ## [Delete](#delete)

 Two main options exist for deleting entries in your database.
 You can call a method that deletes one document from a collection `.deleteOne()` or you can call a method that deletes more than one document `.deleteMany()`.
-For example, from your collection named `users_collection`, you can use `.deleteOne()` to delete a specific document by passing into the method details about the document you want to delete.
-In contrast, you can use `.deleteMany()` to delete multiple documents that match the details that you pass into the method when calling it.
+For example, from your collection named `users_collection`, you can use `.deleteMany()` to delete multiple documents that match the details that you pass into the method when calling it.
+In contrast, you can use `.deleteOne()` to delete a specific document by passing into the method details about the document you want to delete.

 ### .deleteMany()

 Starting with the `.deleteMany()` method to delete multiple documents from the collection.
 The `.deleteMany()` method accepts one required argument and one optional argument `.deleteMany(query, options)`.
-The first argument is a query.
-The query is the filter you use to specify which documents to delete.
+The first argument is a `query`.
+The `query` is the filter you use to specify which documents to delete.
 To delete all documents in a collection, you can pass an empty document `.deleteMany({})` or leave the argument blank.

 The second argument is an object of options about the delete operation.
 You will omit that argument for now when calling the method.
 Instead, you will only pass the query argument or no argument at all.